Posts Selected from Wisdom Blogs

 Begin your slow inhalation and simultaneously make your belly bulge out.

 Continuing your slow inhalation, now, slightly contract your abdomen and simultaneously lift your chest and hold.

-Retain your breath with your shoulders slightly raised for a count of 5.
+Retain your breath and slightly raise your shoulders for a count of 5.

 Repeat the process.

 Learn to slowly prolong your breath, especially your exhalation.
 Relax your chest and diaphragm muscles, so that you can extend your exhalation, making your breathing out slightly longer and complete.
 To prolong your exhalation, count “one-and-two-and-three” as you breathe in and breathe out.
 Make sure that they become balanced.
 Once you have mastered that, then try to make your breathing out a little longer than your breathing in.

 In 2012, a Chinese couple from Hong Kong filed a lawsuit against an education consultant in the United States for $2 million dollars, who promised that he could-but ultimately did not-get their two sons into Harvard University.

 The couple had used “improper” but maybe still perfectly “legal” means to get their two sons into Harvard University.